Yandex Cloud

 • Required paid resources

-• Transfer a logical dump of the database
+• Transfer the logical database dump

 • Configure the user in the source cluster to manage replication